 When you’re committed to healthy living, you can still indulge in delicious treats, like these Soft Honey Pretzel Bites with Honey Mustard Sauce.
 The trick is making it yourself so you stay in control of what’s actually in the food you’re eating.
-You’ll be sure to want to include healthy ingredients like Waxing Kara Spring Honey, and a good quality flour.
+You’ll be sure to want to include healthy ingredients like Waxing Kara Spring Honey, and good-quality flour.

 Spring seems like a time for being social.
 If you’re hosting your own parties or just visiting a friend, you should make a treat in celebration!
 These pretzels are crowd-pleasers and satisfy your salty/sweet craving, so who could say no?
 The sweet and tangy mustard sauce is perfectly light for springtime, and you can change it up throughout the year for a seasonal flair.